fogbender/b2b-saaskit/README.md

 "B2B" means "business-to-business".
 In the simplest terms, a B2B product is a product where post-signup, a user can create an organization, invite others, and do something as a team.

-B2B companies are fairly common - for example, over 40% of <a href="https://www.ycombinator.com/companies" target="_blank">Y Combinator-funded startups</a> self-identify as B2B - but B2B-specific starter kits appear to be quite rare, hence this effort.
+B2B companies are fairly common - for example, over 40% of <a href="https://www.ycombinator.com/companies" >Y Combinator-funded startups</a> self-identify as B2B - but B2B-specific starter kits appear to be quite rare, hence this effort.

 ## Get started

 ### High-level plan

-- First, check out https://promptswithfriends.com - a web-based SaaS application that was built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others
+- First, check out https://PromptsWithFriends.com - a web-based SaaS application that was built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others

 - Next, get your own copy of _Prompts with Friends_ running locally on your machine